aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     }
     ```

     Now when you test your app using two browser windows, you should be able to both send and receive messages.

-You can try it out below:
+    You can test out what we have so far using the two browser windows below.
+They’re both running the code above:

     <style>
+      #first-chat-window, #second-chat-window {
+        width: 47.5%;
+      }

+      #first-chat-window {
+        float: left;
+      }

+      #second-chat-window {
+        float: right;
+      }

       #first-chat-window .browser-content, #second-chat-window .browser-content {
         overflow-y: scroll;
-        height: 15em;
+        height: 19em;
       }

       #first-chat-window .chat-interface, #second-chat-window .chat-interface {
-        height: 15em;
+        height: 19em;
       }

+      /* On narrow viewports, stack the browser windows
+         vertically instead of horizontally. */
+      @media screen and (max-width: 353px) {
+        #first-chat-window, #second-chat-window {
+          float: none;
+          width: 100%;
+        }
+      }

       form {
         display: grid;
         grid-template-columns: [labels] auto [controls] 1fr;
-        grid-gap: 0.4em;
+        grid-gap: 0.5em;
         background: #eee;
-        padding: 1em;
+        padding: 0.75em;
         min-width: 100px;
         max-width: 400px;